-To maintain a high level of service and the best return on investment the Village targets 6 miles of roadway resurfacing per year for a 20 year cycle (128 miles / 20 years), however in recent past the Village has been able to program 5 miles of roadway resurfacing every year which represents a 25 year replacement cycle.
-As more capital funds are available, the Village intends to strive for the 6 mile per year mark to get back to a 20 year replacement cycle.
-In addition to the annual roadway resurfacing projects, the Village also continues an annual pedestrian path/sidewalk maintenance program to eliminate safety concerns (i.e. trip hazards) as they are identified.
-The following pavement condition map depicts survey work completed in 2019 and has been updated to reflect work since the study.
+To maintain a high level of service and the best return on investment the Village targets six miles of roadway resurfacing per year for a 20 year cycle (128 miles / 20 years), however in recent past the Village has been able to program five miles of roadway resurfacing every year which represents a 25 year replacement cycle.
+As more capital funds are available, the Village intends to strive for the six mile per year mark to get back to a 20 year replacement cycle.

-By rehabilitating roadway surfaces and continuing preventative maintenance, the Village can minimize the risk of unexpected large scale pavement failures and continue towards a target budget annually for rehabilitation of 6 miles of roadway surface at approximately \$6 million with a 20 year life cycle.
+During the pandemic, the Village reduced its program and was able to resurface approximately 2 miles of roadway.
+The FY2022/2023 program is a combination of more expensive reconstruction and resurfacing.
+This comes to a total of approximately 5 miles of road however, the costs are higher due to the reconstruction.
+By rehabilitating roadway surfaces and continuing preventative maintenance, the Village can minimize the risk of unexpected large-scale pavement failures and continue towards a target budget annually for rehabilitation of six miles of roadway surface at approximately \$6 million with a 20 year life cycle.